Written by: David Bowie, Brian Eno

 Mojo, March 1997

-The first recording was originally intended for the film Johnny Mnemonic, but eventually found a home in Showgirls.
+The first recording was originally intended for the film Johnny Mnemonic (also another working title for the song), but eventually found a home in Showgirls.
 The soundtrack album was released in September 1995.

 Bowie revived ‘I’m Afraid Of Americans’ during the Earthling sessions, which took place at Looking Glass Studios in New York City in 1996.